 We denote by $k \in \mathbb{Z}^+$ the bin capacity.
 Note that $k$ is independent of $n$, and is thus constant.
 We assume that the size of each item is an integer in $[1,k]$, where $k$ is the bin capacity.
-This is a natural assumption on which many efficient algorithms for bin packing rely, e.g.,~\cite{SchreiberK13, fukunaga2007bin,csirik2006sum}.
+This is a natural assumption on which many efficient algorithms for bin packing rely, e.g.,~\cite{SchreiberK13,fukunaga2007bin,csirik2006sum}.
 Furthermore, without any restriction on the item sizes, ~\cite{Mikkelsen16} showed that no online algorithm with advice of size sublinear in the size of the input can have competitive ratio better than 1.17 (even if the advice is error-free).
-This negative result implies that some restriction on item sizes is required so as to leverage frequency-based predictions.
-Nevertheless, in Section~\ref{sec:frac} we will extend our algorithms so as to handle fractional items, and we express the performance ``loss'' due to such items.
+This negative result implies that some restriction on item sizes is required so as to leverage frequency predictions.
+Nevertheless, in Section~\ref{sec:frac} we show how to handle fractional items, and how to express the performance loss due to such items.